Race 1 - rescheduled to 10 April 2022

 14. Why can other events that are bigger than 2W still go ahead?

 Events that are able to comply with government event guidelines and maintain “race bubbles” or ‘defined spaces’ are permitted to go ahead at Alert Level 2.
 However, for outdoor events, participants must be kept in defined spaces with fewer than 100 people throughout the entirety of the event.
 If a place has more than 1 defined space, then people should not intermingle between the defined places.
 This includes when entering, leaving, or using the toilet.
-Despite running multiple scenarios for race 1, we do not feel that we are able to honour these guidelines in a way that aligns with our core values and the welfare of our participants.
+Despite running multiple scenarios for the 2W race format, we do not feel that we are able to honour these guidelines in a way that aligns with our core values and the welfare of our participants.
 We do look forward to the Traffic Light System being implemented so that we can get back to good times in the forest with you all.

 15. Why don’t you just hold the event in L2?